Medically Managed PeptideS

 Stage 2: Program

-After your Assessment, you can continue on with a BLI program.
-Programs offer unlimited access to your provider, management and ordering of prescriptions, and access to our BLI Academy.
+After your Assessment, you can continue on with a BLI Program.
+Programs offer access to your provider and care team, management and ordering of prescriptions, and access to our BLI Academy.
 Programs are run on the calendar year and prorated based on your start month.
 Payments can be made annually or monthly.

 1. Receive Recommended Prescriptions

 Hear What We Had to Say to Ken